Living Options (p1):

 My Plans for Avoiding the Terror of Short Term Memory Loss

 My mother has severe short term memory loss.
 As her caregiver, I have found that her short term memory impairment has many adverse consequences.
 My experience with my mother has made me concerned about how I could avoid the horrors that come with short term memory loss when it inevitably hits me in the future.

 While I cannot prevent short term memory loss, I do believe that I can mitigate the confusion and anxiety that comes with not being able to mentally track my daily activities.
 My solution is a simple technological memory prosthesis – a “wearable” calendar.
 This article describes my idea and how I am implementing it.

 Fall proofing your house: a checklist

-Explorers created this summary of pros and cons of different retirement housing types, using San Francisco Bay Area examples to illustrate the comparison process.
+Retirement Living expert John Milford has created this talk and comparison matrix of pros and cons of different retirement living alternatives, using San Francisco Bay Area examples to illustrate the comparison process.
 Details include entry fee sizes, ongoing financial obligations, application requirements, and which entities oversee the different housing types.

 (You can filter by topic and see hundreds more discussions like these)

 This is a book about planning retirement for those aging alone (solo agers).
 One of our explorers brought it along to a meeting and recommends it.